mahmoodhamdi/daily_challenge/README.md

 [Append Characters to String to Make Subsequence](https://leetcode.com/problems/append-characters-to-string-to-make-subsequence/description/)

-You are given two strings `s` and `t` consisting of only lowercase English letters.
+You are given two strings s and t consisting of only lowercase English letters.

-Return the minimum number of characters that need to be appended to the end of `s` so that `t` becomes a subsequence of `s`.
+Return the minimum number of characters that need to be appended to the end of s so that t becomes a subsequence of s

 A subsequence is a string that can be derived from another string by deleting some or no characters without changing the order of the remaining characters.